Unami language: Fifth position

 Position five contains the central endings which index the central participant of each form, except those using TA theme signs 1/-i·/ and 1/-əl/;

 Sixth position

 Position six contains the affix endings: /-pan/ marks the preterite, and /sa/ ~ /shan/ mark the present.

 Seventh position

 Position seven contains peripheral endings, which are used to mark the nominal category of some 3rd person participants in forms in the independent and conjunct (but not imperative) orders.

 Eighth position

 Position eight reflects the subjunctive, prohibitive, and future modes.

 Syntax

 Unami is, like many Algonquian languages, polysynthetic and highly agglutinative.
 This means that most of the information is encoded in the verb (sometimes with whole words being incorporated into the stem), making word order more fluid than in English.
-Unfortunately, syntax is one of the least studied aspects of the Unami language; there is much more data on morphology, because of an especial focus on reconstructing Proto-Algonquian.
+Syntax is one of the least studied aspects of the Unami language; there is much more data on morphology, because of an especial focus on reconstructing Proto-Algonquian.

 Some examples of complex sentences in Unami include: